cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 Mathematical modeling of the pulmonary physiology dates back to the work of Gray (1945) and others, including Guyton and collaborators @cite milhorn1965mathematical .
 Since then several mathematical models have been developed that describe aspects of the pulmonary physiology in considerable detail.
 However, the scope and complexity of the human physiology demands a model that integrates the dynamic respiratory physiology with other systems such as cardiovascular, renal, and others.
 As a result, there is a need for an integrative modeling environment that serves as a tool for predicting aspects of the human physiology and pathology.

-The %BioGears %Respiratory Model provides a system-level computational model that allows for real-time simulation of normal pulmonary physiology and respiratory distresses.
+The %Respiratory Model provides a system-level computational model that allows for real-time simulation of normal pulmonary physiology and respiratory distresses.
 The model employs a circuit-based lumped parameter mathematical model that allows for the characterization of patient-specific respiratory mechanics at a relatively low computational burden.
-The coupling of the %BioGears %Respiratory System with the Circulatory System through gas exchange and respiratory distress modifiers permits robust prediction of respiratory effects on hemodynamic variables.
-Accordingly, the current version of the %BioGears %Respiratory System is capable of predicting respiratory and hemodynamic responses to various insults like airway obstruction, bronchoconstriction, pneumothorax, and others.
+The coupling of the %Respiratory System with the Circulatory System through gas exchange and respiratory distress modifiers permits robust prediction of respiratory effects on hemodynamic variables.
+Accordingly, the current version of the %Respiratory System is capable of predicting respiratory and hemodynamic responses to various insults like airway obstruction, bronchoconstriction, pneumothorax, and others.

 As part of a modeling tool for various clinical settings, the %Respiratory Model can be hooked up to the anesthesia machine for mechanical ventilation.
 During positive pressure ventilation, the %Respiratory Model permits the transport of inhaled volatile gases and others from the anesthesia machine to the circulatory system.
 Such an integrative approach allows for the examination of respiratory and cardiovascular responses to various stimuli and stresses as observed in practical application.